VishnuRaman/rs2/README.md

 ## Resource Management

-RS2 provides **production-grade resource management** for all streaming operations.
+RS2 provides **resource management** for all streaming operations.
 This includes:

 - **Memory usage tracking**: All stateful and queue operations automatically track memory allocation and deallocation, giving you accurate metrics for monitoring and alerting.
 - **Circuit breaking**: If memory usage or buffer overflows exceed configurable thresholds, RS2 can trip a circuit breaker to prevent system overload.